Table of Contents

 • Add 1-2 inches of vegetable oil to a medium pan and heat on the medium setting.

-• Mix together flour and garlic salt in a small bowl.
+• Mix flour and garlic salt in a small bowl.
 In another small bowl add buttermilk.
 In a third small bowl add the panko crumbs.
 Place the three bowls in a line.

 • Dip the chicken pieces in the flour mixture first followed by the buttermilk and lastly the panko crumbs.
 Dip all the chicken pieces making sure that all sides are coated with each ingredient.